-When we will not enforce a loan against a small business for non-monetary defaults
+Enforcement of small business loans for non-monetary defaults

-- 80. If you are a small business and you have met all your loan payment terms, we will not take default based action against you unless: - a) you or a guarantor is insolvent, goes into bankruptcy, voluntary administration, other insolvency process or arrangement, or no longer has legal capacity; - b) enforcement proceedings is taken against you or a guarantor or your or their assets by another creditor; - c) early repayment is required under a separate financing arrangement you or a guarantor has with us, or default based action is taken against you or a guarantor by us, due to an event of default which is described in this chapter; - d) we believe on reasonable grounds that you, your agent or a guarantor has not complied with the law or any requirement of a statutory authority, or it becomes unlawful for you or us to continue with the loan; - e) you or a guarantor gives us information or makes a representation or warranty to us which is materially incorrect or misleading (including by omission); - f) you use the loan for a purpose not approved by us; - g) your assets or a guarantor's assets are dealt with, or attempted to be dealt with in breach of the loan, or any security or other agreement with us without our consent; - h) you or a guarantor do not provide financial information required by your agreement with us; - i) you or a guarantor do not maintain a licence or permit necessary to conduct your business;
+- 80. If you are a small business and you have met all your payment obligations under the loan terms, we will not take default based action against you unless: - a) you or a guarantor is insolvent, goes into bankruptcy, voluntary administration, other insolvency process or arrangement, or no longer has legal capacity; - b) enforcement proceedings are taken against you or a guarantor or your or their assets by another creditor; - c) early repayment is required under a separate financing arrangement you or a guarantor has with us, or default based action is taken against you or a guarantor by us, due to an event of default which is described in this chapter; - d) we believe on reasonable grounds that you or a guarantor has not complied with the law or any requirement of a statutory authority, or it becomes unlawful for you or us to continue with the loan; - e) you or a guarantor gives us information or makes a representation or warranty to us which is materially incorrect or misleading (including by omission); - f) you use the loan for a purpose not approved by us; - g) your assets or a guarantor's assets are dealt with, or attempted to be dealt with in breach of the loan, or any security or other agreement with us without our consent; - h) you or a guarantor do not provide financial information required by your agreement with us; - i) you or a guarantor do not maintain a licence or permit necessary to conduct your business; - j) you or a guarantor do not maintain insurance required by your agreement with us;

-- j) you or a guarantor do not maintain insurance required by your agreement with us; - k) legal or beneficial ownership, or management control of a borrower or guarantor or their business changes without our consent; or - status, capacity or composition of you or a guarantor changes without our consent.
+- k) legal or beneficial ownership, or management control of a borrower or guarantor or their business changes without our consent; or - status, capacity or composition of you or a guarantor changes without our consent.